Composite data handling

 </composite>

-Stateful custom composite (using user-specified class)
+Stateful custom composite (using user class)

 @SbeCompositeType("NewType")